HyperNet-Adaptation for Diffusion-Based Test Case Generation: Related Work

 Deep learning test generation techniques fall broadly into three families: model-based input manipulation, raw input manipulation, and latent-space manipulation.
 We briefly outline each to position \tool within the state of the art.
 Our emphasis is on approaches that can generate high-fidelity, in-distribution test cases for complex systems—an area where existing methods remain limited.

-Model-based input manipulation (MIM) constrains test generation to a manually crafted representation of the input domain~\cite{Gambi:2019:ATS:3293882.3330566,riccio2020deepjanus,isa, zohdinasab2021deephyperion, 2021-Riccio-ASE}.
+Model-based input manipulation (MIM) constrains test generation to a manually crafted representation of the input domain~\cite{Gambi:2019:ATS:3293882.3330566,riccio2020deepjanus,isa, zohdinasab2021deephyperion, 2021-Riccio-ASE,2026-Chen-EMSE}.
 These techniques can produce valid inputs when such domain models are available but are inherently restricted to simple or well-structured domains where clear input models exist.
 As demonstrated in \mimicry ~\cite{weissl2024targeted}, MIM approaches struggle to scale to more complex, high-dimensional data, and typically fail to generate realistic test cases.
 Their reliance on hand-engineered input abstractions limits applicability in realistic settings where the data distribution cannot be explicitly modeled.

 Raw input manipulation (RIM) operates directly in pixel space by perturbing existing images, either by exploiting knowledge of internal parameters of the SUT in a white-box setting~\cite{im2022adversarial,kurakin2018adversarial,croce2020minimally}, or by applying optimization-based techniques in a black-box manner~\cite{liu2022deepboundary,zhang2020deepsearch}.
 While effective for evaluating adversarial robustness, RIM methods typically do not generate functionally novel test cases.
 Instead, they rely on small, often imperceptible perturbations to induce model failures, producing samples that may lie outside the true data distribution or exhibit adversarial artifacts~\cite{pei2017deepxplore,guo2018dlfuzz,deeptest}.
 As a result, RIM is well suited for robustness assessment but less appropriate for functional test generation, where the objective is to synthesize realistic, in-distribution inputs that reflect semantically meaningful variations and expose model-level functional failures~\cite{buzhinsky2023metrics}.
+Gradient-based approaches are also highly effective and computationally efficient for adversarial robustness evaluation, particularly in white-box settings where direct gradient access enables targeted failure induction~\cite{buzhinsky2023metrics}.
+However, because these methods primarily optimize prediction sensitivity through low-level perturbations, they are less suited for evaluating the generalization ability of SUTs under semantically meaningful distribution shifts, which is the primary focus of this work~\cite{maryam2025benchmarking, maryam2026deepnaqqal}.